 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to lease accounting, including controls over management's determination of the classification of new real estate lease contracts based on the lease characteristics.
-These procedures also included, among others (i) reading certain new real estate lease contracts; (ii) testing management's process for determining the classification of new real estate lease contracts based on the lease characteristics; (iii) testing the completeness and accuracy of the underlying data used by management; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the reasonably certain lease term, incremental borrowing rate of the leased asset, and fair value of the leased asset, and fair value of the leased asset involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the Company; (ii) consistency with external market and industry data; and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in evaluating the reasonableness of the assumptions related to the incremental borrowing rate of the leased asset and fair value of the leased asset.
+These procedures also included, among others (i) reading certain new real estate lease contracts; (ii) testing management's process for determining the classification of new real estate lease contracts; (ii) testing management's process for determining the classification of new real estate lease contracts; (iii) testing the completeness and accuracy of the underlying data used by management; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the reasonably certain lease term, incremental borrowing rate of the leased asset, and fair value of the leased asset.
+Evaluating management's assumptions related to the reasonably certain lease term, incremental borrowing rate of the Company; (ii) consistency with external market and industry data; and (iii) whether the assumptions used by management were reasonable considering (i) the current and past performance of the Company; (ii) consistency with external market and industry data; and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating the reasonableness of the assumptions related to the incremental borrowing rate of the leased asset.